Treasure Hunts

 PINYON PINE SITE

 Go through the gate and turn left at the next two trail junctions.
 Follow the trail to the top of the ridge and turn left.
-The treasure is tucked away in giant granite boulders.
+The treasure is hiding below a dead pine tree on your right.

 GOPHER SNAKE SITE